ARPA-SIMC/arkiweb/README.md

 - `datasets[]=NAME`: run the service over the dataset with name `NAME`.
 It can be specified multiple times.
 - `query=QUERY`: filter datasets by query.
 - `postprocess=NAME ARGS`: postprocessor.
-If this parameter is set, only one dataset cna be specified.
+If this parameter is set, only one dataset can be specified.

+## License

+Arkiweb is licensed under GPLv2+.